jomcbob/homepage/README.md

 ## Setup

-To view this project, simply open the `index.html` file in your web browser.
+To view this project, fork this repo then simply open the `index.html` file in your web browser.